 4 min read.
 Did you ever think that your pillowcase could be a breeding ground for bacteria and trigger inflammation and acne?

 We all know that after a good night's sleep we might feel rejuvenated.
 But can an actual pillowcase swap support clearer and smoother skin?
 Pillows can get pretty dirty.
 We sleep a third of our lives.
 While we sleep, oils and skin cells become embedded in our pillow.
-Read on why we see a Silk Pillowcase as the cherry on top of every skincare regime to support a healthier and cleaner sleep environment.
+Read on why we see a silk pillowcase as the cherry on top of every skincare regime to support a healthier and cleaner sleep environment.

-A silk pillowcases feels gentler on our skin and we might realise the difference once we have got used to silk and spend the first night back with the old friend cotton, which now will feels rougher than ever before.
+A silk pillowcases feels gentler on our skin and we might realise the difference once we got used to silk and spend the first night back with the old friend cotton, which now feels rougher than ever before.
 That exact friction may irritate sensitive and acne-prone skin during the night, cause more inflammation and irritation and worsen acne and wrinkles.

 Silk is a densely woven fabric.
 Its smooth surface helps reduce friction and therefore puffiness and swelling.
 Silk's dense structure makes it also hypo-allergenic, antifungal and antimicrobial: it repels dust, dust mites and bacteria.
 The lower the bacteria count on our pillowcase, the fewer breakouts provoked.